Computer-aided Qualitative Data Analysis (CAQDA) tools

 The UCSB Library offers limited NVivo and MaxQDA licenses to campus affiliates via the DREAMLab.
 These two programs together with Atlas.TI are the leading and most widely recognized proprietary solutions in the market.
 They are well-known for their comprehensive features, flexibility, and ability to handle complex qualitative research projects.

-So why not focus primary on those well-established proprietary solutions?
+However, this course will focus not on those proprietary tools, but instead on open-source tools.
+Why not proprietary solutions?
 1. Proprietary tools already have comprehensive documentation and online tutorials available.
 2. UCSB can only support a limited number of seats per quarter due to the high licensing costs.
-Additionally, some advanced collaboration and synchronization are not supported for our institutional license.
+Additionally, some advanced collaboration and synchronization features are not supported for our institutional license.
 3. The learning curve to use these tools can be steep for some researchers, especially since some features may be less relevant and underutilized.
-4. While we can help you navigate and get started with UCSB-licensed proprietary tools if you choose so, we want promote of more democratic, open-source and free alternatives to help researchers organize, code and analyze qualitative data.
+4. While we can help you navigate and get started with UCSB-licensed proprietary tools if you choose so, we want promote more democratic, open-source and free alternatives to help researchers organize, code and analyze qualitative data.

-Below we compare the top most popular open-source free tool: Qualcoder and Taguette.
+Below we compare the two most popular open-source free tools: Qualcoder and Taguette.

 Comparison of Qualcoder vs. Taguette for Qualitative Data Analysis